 Heart Failure and Transplant

-The Methodist Heart Hospital has provided patients with an information and educational resource page to aid in the heart failure and transplant journey.
+The Methodist Heart and Lung Institute has provided patients with an information and educational resource page to aid in the heart failure and transplant journey.
 Please review the glossary and list of frequently asked questions.

 ACE (angiotensin converting enzyme) inhibitors - A type of heart failure medication that works by preventing the body from creating angiotensin, a substance in the blood that causes vessels to tighten and raises blood pressure.
 In large-scale studies, ACE inhibitors have been proven to slow the progression of heart failure.

 Advance Directive - A written document that states a person's healthcare choices and names someone to make those choices, should the person become unable to make their own decisions about medical care.
 The most common types of Advance Directives are a living will and a durable power of attorney for healthcare.